-There’s an old saying about science that “extraordinary claims require extraordinary evidence.”
+Carl Sagan once said that “extraordinary claims require extraordinary evidence.”
 Well, if someone wants to create an extraordinary dispute, it will also require extraordinary evidence that there is actually an extraordinary dispute going on.
 There isn’t one.

-- Science rarely uses the term “proven”, because the scientific method is not a system to make a definitive answer on any question – scientists always leave open the possibility of an alternative hypothesis that can be tested.
+- Science rarely uses the term “proven”, because the scientific method is not a system to make a definitive answer to any question – scientists always leave open the possibility of an alternative hypothesis that can be tested.
 If the alternate hypothesis can be supported through experimentation, then it can replace the original one.

 - Vaccine science includes the fields of epidemiology, public health, immunology, virology, microbiology, pharmacology, and a few other scientific disciplines.